By Kim Clarke

 Ford died in 2006 at age 93.
 After a national funeral in Washington, his body was flown to Michigan for burial.
 As Air Force One made its way to Grand Rapids, it dropped down over Ann Arbor and passed slowly over the campus for a final farewell.

 Ali Kahil, a participant in the Undergraduate Research Opportunity Program, provided research assistance for this story.
-He is a graduate student in history at Wayne State University.

 Sources: Department of Political Science papers, Bentley Historical Library; Post-Presidential Office Files, Gerald R. Ford Library; News and Information Services records, Bentley Historical Library; George Grassmuck papers, Bentley Historical Library; A Time to Heal: The Autobiography of Gerald R. Ford, by Gerald R. Ford; contemporary newspapers accounts.